 A security exception evaluates an action (or the lack thereof) from a business compliance perspective: “How great is our compliance risk if we don’t follow existing policy in this instance?”
 Risk acceptance evaluates business activities from a larger risk management perspective: “Are the benefits of this action large enough that we should undertake it?”

 Not every non-compliance issue turns into business risk, and not every business risk leads to a compliance failure.
 In the same way, a security exception could generate a risk that is consequently accepted.

 When security exceptions have a high impact, there will usually be a high risk that the stakeholders will have to accept or remediate.

-With ZenGRC’s central dashboard, automation capabilities, and easy-to-use templates, much of your security control management is done for you; so team members can work on serving other business needs and senior management can sleep well at night.
+With ROAR’s central dashboard, automation capabilities, and easy-to-use templates, much of your security control and risk management concerns are done for you.
+This allows team members to work on other business needs and senior management to focus on strategy.